PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Introduction

 \section{Introduction}

-This paper concerns oscillatory data defined on a time domain $[0,T]$ of the form: \beq f(t)=\sum_{k=1}^K f_k(t) =\sum_{k=1}^K a_k(t) s_k( \phi_k(t)) =\sum_{k=1}^K \sum_n \widehat{s}_k(n) a_k(t) e^{i n\phi_k(t))} . \eeq Here $a_k$ and $\phi_k$ are the latent instantaneous amplitude and phase functions of the $k$th component, which are assumed to be smooth over time.
-The derivative of a phase function $\phi_k$ is called an instantaneous frequency function and denoted as $\omega_k$. $s_k$ is a periodic shape function with periodicity one satisfying $\int s_k(t)dt=0$ and it has a unit L2-norm on $[0,1]$.
+This paper is concerned with 1D single-channel source separation and estimation for oscillatory signals.
+Suppose a signal $f(t)$ is defined on a time domain $[0,T]$ with $K$ intrinsic components and non-constant frequencies: \beq f(t)=\sum_{k=1}^K f_k(t) =\sum_{k=1}^K a_k(t) s_k( \phi_k(t)), \eeq where $a_k(t)$ and $\phi_k(t)$ are smooth, slowly varying functions representing the latent \textit{amplitude} and \textit{phase functions} of the $k$th component, $f_k(t)$, for $k=1,\ldots,K$.
+The derivative of {phase function} $\phi_k(t)$ is called the \textit{frequency function}, denoted as $\omega_k(t)$ and is also assumed to be smooth. $s_k(t)$ is a periodic \textit{shape} (or \textit{pattern}) function for the $k$th component, describing a potentially complicated evolution pattern of the signal.
+We assume $s_k(t)$ to be bounded, continuous, to have periodicity 1 and to satisfy $\int_0^1 s_k(t)dt=0$, with unit $L_2$-norm on $[0,1]$.
+The variation of $a_k(t)$ and $\omega_k(t)$ are assumed to be sufficiently small and the magnitude of $\omega_k(t)$ is assumed to be large enough such that the pattern is well defined.

+One toy example of Model~\eqref{eqn:signal} are trigonometric functions.
+A more complicated example in (Fig~\ref{fig6}(b:bottom)) is, \eg a real Photoplethysmogram (PPG) signal {in Figure \ref{fig6}(a)}; the PPG signal describes the human cardiac and respiratory cycles with $K=2$ intrinsic components: the first component (Fig~\ref{fig6}(b:middle)) represents the beating of the heart and the second represents the cyclic respiratory behavior of the lungs (Fig~\ref{fig6}(b:top)).
+Model~\eqref{eqn:signal} includes a large family of approximately periodic signals in real applications \cite{Eng1,Eng2,SSCT,Canvas,HauBio2,Pinheiro2012175,Crystal,Eng2,ME,Canvas,Canvas2,GeoReview,SSCT,MUSIC,SuperResolution:Candes,gruber1997statistical,burg1972relationship,roy1989esprit}.

+Solving Equation~\eqref{eqn:signal} {(i.e., identifying amplitude, phase, and shape functions from $f(t)$ in Equation \eqref{eqn:signal})} is a general task that involves several sub-problems: (i) spectral estimation when $\omega_k(t)$ is linear; (ii) adaptive time-frequency analysis\cite{auger1995improving,Daubechies1996,YANG2017} that aims to retrieve time-variant information $a_k(t)$, $\phi_k(t)$, $\omega_k(t)$; (iii) mode decomposition~\cite{Huang1998,Wu2009,Wu2009EEMD} that targets the extraction of $f_k(t)$; (iv) pattern recognition~\cite{zhu2013locally} to reconstruct $s_k(t)$, etc. Generally, $f(t)$ and $K$ are fed as input information for the above-mentioned approaches.